Terengganu: Hindu-Buddhist Era

+Medieval and early modern period

 Terengganu was the first Malay state to receive Islam, as attested to by the Terengganu Inscription Stone with Arabic inscriptions found in Kuala Berang, the capital of the district of Hulu Terengganu.
 The inscribed date which is incomplete due to damage can be read as various dates from 702 to 789 AH (1303 to 1387 CE).
-Terengganu became a vassal state of Malacca, but retained considerable autonomy with the emergence of Johor Sultanate.
+Terengganu became a vassal state of Malacca, but retained considerable autonomy with the emergence of the Johor Sultanate.
+In 1710, the Thai kingdom of Ayutthaya invaded Terengganu, but as the Johoreans prepared to repel the attack on their dependency, the Ayutthaya forces diverted to fight a Vietnamese attack in Cambodia.
+At the end of the Malacca-Johor dynasty in 1699, Terengganu had emerged as a key supplier of pepper for Chinese merchants and perahu of the eastern archipelago, although the polity only had 500 warriors and no fleets.
+After being defeated in Johor's civil war in 1718, Sultan Abdul Jalil Shah IV of Johor fled to Terengganu.
+He set up a rival court and handed out important titles to the local chiefs, drawing Terengganu into the forefront of Malay politics.

 Terengganu emerged as an independent sultanate in 1724.
-The first sultan was Tun Zainal Abidin, the younger brother of a former sultan of Johor, and Johor strongly influenced Terengganu politics through the 18th century.
-However, in the book Tuhfat al-Nafis, the author, Raja Ali Haji, mentions that in the year 1708, Tun Zainal Abidin was installed as the Sultan of Terengganu by Daeng Menampuk - also known as Raja Tua - under the rule of Sultan Sulaiman Badrul Alam Shah.
+The first sultan was Tun Zainal Abidin, the younger brother of a former sultan of Johor, and Johor strongly influenced Terengganu's politics through the 18th century.
+However, in the book Tuhfat al-Nafis, the author, Raja Ali Haji, mentions that in 1725, Tun Zainal Abidin was installed as the Sultan of Terengganu by Daeng Menampuk – also known as Raja Tua – under the rule of Sultan Sulaiman Badrul Alam Shah of Johor.
+Meanwhile, oral tradition records that Zainal Abidin was installed as sultan by the Patani Queen.

+Scottish sailor Alexander Hamilton was known to have made several recorded visits to Terengganu in 1719 and 1720.

+In 1741, Sultan Sulaiman installed Sultan Mansur as ruler of Terengganu, his rule from 1741 to 1793 saw him creating a strong united Malay front against the rising power of the Bugis.
+He expanded his power on a weakened and divided Kelantan in 1764, culminating in his son's marriage to the daughter of the ruler of Kelantan.
+European accounts of the time praised the well-ordered administration of his rule, while at the same time he was highly respected by his subjects.

 In the 19th century, Terengganu became a vassal state of the Thai Rattanakosin Kingdom, and sent tribute every year called bunga mas.
 This occurred under the reign of Sultan Omar Riayat Shah, who was remembered as a devout ruler who promoted trade and stable government.
 Terengganu prospered, and was largely left alone by the authorities in Bangkok unlike in neighbouring Patani and Kelantan.
 The period also witnessed the existence of a Terengganuan vassal of Besut Darul Iman.